Skip to main content

 ZNU continues to deliver hybrid and remote teaching and learning to their students, and our academics are connecting with colleagues at ZNU to share educational resources, best practice and expertise.
 Some examples include:

-• Departments of Biosciences and Chemistry – academics in these departments have shared their remote learning materials with colleagues at ZNU, helping them to continue to provide practical demonstrations to complement their own remote teaching.
+• Departments of Biosciences and Chemistry – academics in these departments shared their remote learning materials with colleagues at ZNU, helping them to continue to provide practical demonstrations to complement their own remote teaching.

-• Durham Law School has connected classrooms remotely to arrange mutual guest lectures for students from both universities.
+• Durham Law School connected classrooms remotely to arrange mutual guest lectures for students from both universities.
 Academics from Durham and ZNU are also working together on research themes such as the law of investment in reconstruction, international law and post-conflict reconstruction.

 Student Mobility Scheme